Table of Contents

 Monos Hybrid comes in 5 variations, which are mixed between carry-on and checked luggage sizes:

-The hybrid model's exterior is a combination of aluminum and polycarbonate, utilizing the best features of the two materials to create and define a class of its own.
+The hybrid model's exterior combines aluminum and polycarbonate, utilizing the best features of the two materials to create and define a class of its own.

-Additionally, the zippered opening is replaced by two TSA latch locks for optimum security of your belongings.
+Additionally, the zippered opening has been replaced by two TSA latch locks for optimum security for your belongings.
 The Monos Hybrid is great for travelers looking for a better-quality carry-on suitcase.

-Monos Hybrid comes in 3 different colors and some of the models fit nicely inside the check-in suitcases!
+Monos Hybrid comes in 3 colors, and some models neatly inside the check-in suitcases.

 Hybrid Carry-On & Carry-On Plus